felipeolliveira/codepix/README.md

 # Codepix

-This is a study project that simulates bank transactions through Pix.
+This is a study project that simulates bank transactions through PIX (A brazilian transactions system).

 ## Tools